SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Image Processing Pipeline Testbed

-To capture and evaluate images, we offer three software tools that enable interaction with different modules of the image processing pipeline, as illustrated in the application layer of \autoref{fig:testbedArchitecture}.
-The modular design and standardized data formats facilitate integration with other tools: \begin{enumerate} \item \textit{Image Capturing}: This tool allows the capturing of images both before and after the \ac{ISP}, including the configuration of the On-Chip processing and the \ac{ISP} parameters.
-While the pre-\ac{ISP} images are stored in the standardized raw \ac{DNG} format, the processed final images are stored as a JPEG file.
-We highlight that the camera module transmits only one image to the Raspberry Pi, making both images comparable since there is no delay or second exposure.
-Users can configure parameters through a \ac{GUI} or via a configuration file purely terminal-based. \item \textit{Low-Level Analysis}: This tool makes a manual inspection and analysis of two captured images possible.
-This allows researchers to investigate the effect of parameter changes on the captured image.
-Besides a visual representation of the absolute pixel difference, it calculates standard metrics such as the standard deviation, minimum, maximum, and average values for the first image, the second image, and the difference between them.
-This helps evaluate the impact of certain changes in the physical world, the sensor, or data preparation layers.
-Optionally analyzing only a specific region of interest enables targeted analysis. \item \textit{Application-specific Analysis}: To enable both low-level analysis of captured images and broader applications, we provide a generic object detection tool as a software component on the application layer.
-While our application is based on an R-CNN model, it supports other application-specific tools due to the use of standardized data formats.
-By reading both the pre-\ac{ISP} (after the deserialization, which is identical to the output of the on-chip processing) and post-\ac{ISP} image files, the tool allows for the analysis of how individual parameters impact the object detection. \end{enumerate}
+\cpar{Software Architecture} To capture and evaluate images, we offer three software tools that enable interaction with different modules of the image processing pipeline.
+The modular design and standardized data formats facilitate integration with other tools: \begin{enumerate}[nosep] \item \textit{Image Capturing}: Allows the capturing of images both before and after the \ac{ISP}, including the configuration of the on-chip processing and the \ac{ISP} parameters.
+Since the camera module transmits only one image to the Raspberry Pi, both images can be compared since there is no delay or second exposure. \item \textit{Low-Level Analysis}: Enables a manual inspection and analysis of two captured images.
+It allows researchers to investigate the effect of parameter changes on the captured image.
+Besides visual inspection, it calculates statistical metrics. \item \textit{Application-specific Analysis}: We provide a Faster R-CNN-based object detection tool as an example software~\cite{ren_faster_2015}.
+By reading both the pre-\ac{ISP} and post-\ac{ISP} image files, PICT allows for the analysis of how individual parameters impact object detection.
+Additionally, PICT supports custom tools due to the use of standardized data formats. \end{enumerate}